 Sufficient disk space: Every computer on which a server instance hosts an availability replica must possess sufficient disk space for all the databases in the availability group.
 Keep in mind that as primary databases grow, their corresponding secondary databases grow the same amount.

-To administer a WSFC cluster, the user must be a system administrator on every cluster node.
+To administer a WSFC, the user must be a system administrator on every cluster node.

 For more information about the account for administering the cluster, see Appendix A: Failover Cluster Requirements.

 |Set the HostRecordTTL value.||Change the HostRecordTTL (Using Windows PowerShell)|

 Import the FailoverClusters module.